RJvH/dapr-workshop/README.md

 # Dapr workshop

-This dapr workshop focuses on setting op a micro-services architecture running on your local computer using Project Tye and DAPR without having the need to setup a local kubernetes cluster and can be run without docker.
+This Dapr workshop focuses on setting op a micro-services architecture running on your local computer using Project Tye and Dapr without having the need to setup a local kubernetes cluster and can be run without docker.

-In this workshop you will be using the following DAPR building blocks:
+In this workshop you will be using the following Dapr building blocks:

 - Service Invocation
 - Bindings
 - Secrets Management

-We will use Tye to run all components, including the DAPR sidecars, the workloads and all other supporting services.
+We will use Tye to run all components, including the Dapr sidecars, the workloads and all other supporting services.

 After having done all assigments, the final state of this workhop will be: